PCMDI/pcmdi.github.io/index.md

 features][cmf].
 Details of PCMDI's work are described in our [publications](https://pcmdi.llnl.gov/publications.html) and [research highlights](https://pcmdi.llnl.gov/research/researchHighlights.html).

 We now also are applying our collective expertise to support modeling studies initiated by the World Climate Research Programme
 ([WCRP]).
-Notably, we are currently providing leadership in managing the Coupled Model Intercomparison Project, Phase 5 ([CMIP5]).
+Notably, we are currently providing leadership in managing the Coupled Model Intercomparison Project, Phase 6 ([CMIP6](https://pcmdi.llnl.gov/CMIP6/)).
-Among PCMDI's role in CMIP5 is responsibility for leading the Earth System Grid Federation ([ESGF]) which stores and distributes terrascale data sets from multiple coupled ocean-atmosphere global climate model simulations.
-Extensive analysis of these simulations by members of the international climate community will provide an important scientific basis for the [IPCC's Fifth
-Assessment Report on Climate Change][report], which is scheduled for publication in 2013.
+Among PCMDI's role in CMIP6 is responsibility for leading the Earth System Grid Federation ([ESGF]) which stores and distributes terrascale data sets from multiple coupled ocean-atmosphere global climate model simulations.
+Extensive analysis of these simulations by members of the international climate community provided an important scientific basis for the [IPCC's Sixth Assessment Report on Climate Change][report], which was published in 2021.

 <div class="span12">
   <h3> U.S. Sponsors</h3>